otterize/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve Otterize
+title: ''
+labels: ''
+assignees: ''

+---

 **Description**
-Describe the problem or suggested feature here.
+Describe the problem.
 Include the version you are using.
-If this is a suggested feature, please describe the rationale and use case.

 **Platform**
 Where did the platform occur?
 Include, if applicable: